Florida mayors call on residents to fight nuclear expansion project

 "It would be short-sighted and irresponsible to take the option of new units at the existing Turkey Point site off the table," FPL spokesman Greg Brostowicz said in an email.

-The additional reactors would cost between $12 billion and $18 billion and enter service around 2028.
-The 1,100-megawatt reactors will together generate enough power for about 1.3 million homes and will use wastewater for cooling, he added.
+The additional reactors would cost between $12 billion and $18 billion and enter service in 2027 and 2028.
+The two 1,100-megawatt reactors will together generate enough power for about 1.3 million homes and will use wastewater for cooling, he added.

 The city of Miami, together with the neighboring cities of South Miami and the village of Pinecrest are battling FPL in court.
 They want the utility to spend an extra $48 million to $60 million to lay the transmission lines underground.

-Note: (This story has been corrected in ninth paragraph to show reactors would enter service in 2027 and 2028)